alorence/django-modern-rpc/docs/advanced/authentication.rst

 Authentication
 ==============

-.. versionadded:: 0.5

 django-modern-rpc provides a mechanism to check authentication before executing a given RPC method.
+It implemented at request level and is always checked before executing procedure.

+.. versionchanged:: 1.0.0
+   In previous releases, authentication failures caused the view to return a 403 status code on response to standard (single) request, while batch requests / multicall always returned a 200 status with an error message.
+For consistency with XML-RPC specs, an authentication failure now returns a 200 response with a proper error (```error: -32603, message: Authentication failed when calling "<method_name>"```).

 HTTP Basic Auth
 ---------------